How to Identify the Fire-King 2000 Reproduction Design

 To identify 2000 Anchor Hocking Fire-King reproduction Jadeite dishes, look for “2000” on the labels or backstamps.

-These are authentic reproductions made by Anchor Hocking Fire-King in the year 2000, in tribute to original vintage Jadeite dishes made in the 1940s to 1970s.
+These are authentic reproductions and fantasy pieces made by Anchor Hocking Fire-King in the year 2000, in tribute to original vintage Jadeite dishes made in the 1940s to 1970s.

 Current Prices for Jadeite Dishes